 - Baba Yaga is the most well-known Russian mythological character abroad.
-Originally Baba Yaga was a minor goddess, but after Christianity came to the town, she was demonized as an evil witch.
-In earlier tales Baba Yaga is described as a monstrously ugly hag with a penchant for human meat.
-But later she underwent some Villain Decay: some later tales described her being not very smart, and some (especially the more modern adaptations) as a Minion with an F in Evil or even making a Heel-Face Turn.
+In earlier tales Baba Yaga is described as a monstrously ugly hag with a dry, bony leg and a penchant for human meat.
+But later she underwent some Villain Decay: some later tales described her being not very smart, and some (especially the more modern adaptations) as a Minion with an F in Evil or even making a HeelFace Turn.
 Baba Yaga is famous for her magic hut on chicken legs, and for flying in a large wooden mortar.
-Another interesting fact is that Baba Yaga shows a special form of Even Evil Has Standards, and when reminded of the russian hospitality she feels obligated to feed, bathe and prepare a bed for the hero of the story.
+Another interesting fact is that Baba Yaga shows a special form of Even Evil Has Standards, and when reminded of the Russian hospitality she feels obligated to feed, bathe and prepare a bed for the hero of the story.

 - The Firebird rivals Baba Yaga for being well-known.
 The firebird is a peacock-like avian with feathers that glow like a bonfire in red, orange, and yellow.
 She usually serves as a MacGuffin in Slavic Fairy Tales, stealing something, usually fruit, or trying to help someone but ending up leaving behind a single feather for a questor to come and find her.
 Her feathers continue to glow after being lost and are considered enchanting in their own right.